 Our most sought-after workshop!
 Why?
 Who to sell to, who to distribute with, how to represent your product: those are all questions that can make or break your business venture.
 And at times of expansion, when there seems to be so much on the line, making sense of the landscape out there can be overwhelming.
 Our carefully selected panel of industry experts, representing every actor of the supply chain, will give you the inside scoop you need to make good decisions.
 Plus, we make sure you come out with a clear understanding of your pricing structure by doing some good old math.
-This workshop will include Kurstin Leith (Co-Owner/Director of Brands at LBN Brand Management), Gayle Thom (National Director - Supplier Relationships/Procurement at Horizon Grocery + Wellness), and Mellisa Mills (CEO & Founder at Spread'em Kitchen), and Laura Reid (Local Curator, SPUD.ca).
+This workshop will include Kurstin Leith (Co-Owner/Director of Brands at LBN Brand Management), Gayle Thom (National Director - Supplier Relationships/Procurement at Horizon Grocery + Wellness), Mellisa Mills (CEO & Founder at Spread'em Kitchen), and Laura Reid (Local Curator, SPUD.ca).

-Sourcing & Manufacturing: October 21st (1pm – 5pm) at Faculty Brewing
+Sourcing & Manufacturing: October 21st (1pm – 4pm), Online via Zoom

 You pride yourself on procuring excellent ingredients.
 But are you fully aware of the impact of your procurement practices?
 Do they honor your business values?
 And are your manufacturing steps maximizing the quality of those ingredients?
 In this workshop, quality control and procurement experts walk you through an analysis of your own operations and sourcing – teaching you how to save time, money, and even your sanity.
 This workshop will include Ali Samei (President, Wiseop Business Partners), Mauricio Lozano (Owner/Operator, Faculty Brewing Co.), and Lyndsay Scott (CEO & Founder, Kindred Cultures).

-Financing & Growth: November 4th (1pm – 5pm) at Vancity Head Office
+Financing & Growth: November 4th (1pm – 4pm), Online via Zoom

 Oh that pitch for money!
 Are you dreading it?
 Yet, you know that it’s key to your business success to get comfortable and creative with the asks.
 This workshop will not only help you nail that investor pitch, but it will also explain the diversity of support options that exist: loans, angel investing, equity partners, crowdfunding, etc. And most importantly, our panel of experts will help you determine which option is best for your business values at each stage of growth.
-This workshop will include Melanie Rupp (Senior Director of Loans & Advisory Services, Women's Enterprise Centre), Judy Brooks (Principle, Brainchild Strategies, Inc.), and Connie Marples (Founder, Boosh Food), and Puneet Jain (Small Business Advisor, Vancity).
+This workshop will include Melanie Rupp (Senior Director of Loans & Advisory Services, Women's Enterprise Centre), Judy Brooks (Principle, Brainchild Strategies, Inc.), Connie Marples (Founder, Boosh Food), and Puneet Jain (Small Business Advisor, Vancity).